jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-4-generate-types.md

 In the future, you can refer to the [Orval documentaion](https://orval.dev/overview) for further exploration.

-You can see the Orval configuration in the `orval.config.js` file.
+You can see the Orval configuration in the `orval.config.js` file (1️⃣).

-Orval is called via an NPM script in the `package.json` file.
+Orval is called via an NPM script in the `package.json` file (2️⃣).

 ```
 .
 └── Code/
     └── Frontend/
-        ├── orval.config.js
+        ├── orval.config.js 1️⃣
-        └── package.json
+        └── package.json 2️⃣
 ```

 The command you need to run the NPM script which generates the TypeScript definitions is: